 Now I am ready to visit you for the third time, and I will not be a burden to you, because what I want is not your possessions but you.
 After all, children should not have to save up for their parents, but parents for their children.
 So I will very gladly spend for you everything I have and expend myself as well.
 If I love you more, will you love me less? … Have you been thinking all along that we have been defending ourselves to you?
 We have been speaking in the sight of God as those in Christ; and everything we do, dear friends, is for your strengthening.
 (2 Corinthians 12:14–15, 19)

-There are many examples of bad shepherds in the Bible with misguided motives and self-centered behavior.
-However, the Apostle Paul is by no means one of them.
-Like anyone placed in leadership, he was occasionally under suspicion.
-But his life was a continual witness to the purity and goodness of his motives and his obedience to his Lord.
+There are many examples of bad shepherds in the Bible, those with misguided motives and self-centered behavior.
+However, the Apostle Paul is by no means counted among them.
+Like anyone placed in leadership, he was occasionally under criticism or suspicion.
+But his life was a continual witness to the purity and goodness of his motives and obedience to his Lord.

 Paul made it clear to the Corinthians that he did not want their possessions – their money and material goods, their power or influence – he wanted them.
-He had labored for this church and with them.
-He told them that not only would he spend his own money on them and give them what he had, but would even spend himself – his very being – for their sake.
+He had labored alongside them for the sake of this church.
+He told them not only would he spend his own money on them and give them what he had, but he would even spend himself – his very being – for their sake.
 That’s how much he wanted to see them grow in grace.

-Paul told them that all that he had done, and was doing, was for their strengthening, for building them up in their faith.
+Paul told them that all he had done, and was doing, was for their strengthening, for building them up in their faith.
 His great desire was to equip and edify them to know and follow Christ Jesus the Lord.